cosmos/ibc-rs/docs/architecture/adr-006-upgrade-client-implementation.md

       parameters (sent by relayers) such `TrustingPeriod`, `TrustLevel`, `MaxClockDrift` and adopt the new chain-specified fields such as `UnbondingPeriod`, `ChainId`, `UpgradePath`, etc.
-   11. (E) Upgrade consensus state with a stand-in sentinel value for root Note:
+   11. (E) Upgrade consensus state with a stand-in sentinel value for root.
+Note that the upgraded consensus state serves purely as a basis of trust for future `UpdateClientMsgs`, and therefore it does not require a root for proof verification and it is not used for packet verifications as well.
-      The upgraded consensus state serve purely as a basis of trust for future `UpdateClientMsgs`, and therefore does not require a root for proof verification.
-Also, we do not set processed time for this consensus state since this consensus state should not be used for packet verification as the root is empty.
+      That sentinel value serves as a temporary substitute until the root of new chain gets available by `UpdateClientMsg`.
+It is set by module with a distinct, easily recognizable value to reduce the risk of bugs.
+Thereby, we do not also set a processed time for this consensus state.
 To ensure the connection can be used for relaying packets, relayers must submit an `UpdateClientMsg` with a header from the new chain.

-1. Submit an `UpdateClient` msg by a relayer to the counterparty chain with a header from the newly upgraded chain
+4. Submit an `UpdateClient` msg by a relayer to the counterparty chain with a header from the newly upgraded chain

 #### Decisions